Accreditation Council For Medical Affairs

 2. Reduced Treatment Efficacy

 Typically, an adherence rate of 80% or more is needed for optimal therapeutic efficacy, yet only 50% of chronic disease patients adhere to their medication.4 As time passes and barriers arise, adherence rates decline.
-In a recent survey, 75% of physicians said the prior authorization process has led to prescription abandonment
+In a recent survey, 75% of physicians said the prior authorization process has led to prescription abandonment.

 3. Increased Adverse Events